Workload Placement helps you compare pricing options across cloud vendors.

 Do you support Azure Hybrid Use Benefit?

 We do!
-This benefit allows Azure customers to use on-premises Windows Server licenses in the cloud, so the underlying cost is equivalent to using a linux machine.
+This benefit allows Azure customers to use on-premises Windows Server licenses in the cloud, so the underlying cost is equivalent to using a Linux machine.

 Why don't your memory specs match the AWS documentation?

 Azure and GCP report instance memory in GB, while AWS reports memory in GiB.
-We report memory in GB here, based on an underlying passion about the one truly correct way to represent memory.
+We report memory in GB here, based on an underlying passion for the one truly correct way to represent memory.